oswinfox/dnsconf/README.md

 ###  DNS

-Here you can chnge it to customize as you need it.
+Here you can change to customize the script as you need it to work.
 DNS1 is for work, DNS2 for home and DNS 3 & 4 for outside.

 <pre>
 DNS1="nameserver X.X.X.X"